msgre/europe/watcher/README.md

    You must provide access to physical ModBus adapter usualy mounted to `/dev/ttyUSBX` and expose port 8080 to HTML demo page.

+   There is also DEBUG mode in case you have no access to physical devices:

+        docker run -ti --rm --name eu-watcher -e DEBUG=1 -v $PWD/gates:/root/gates -p 8080:8080 msgre/common:eu-watcher

+   For details about DEBUG mode see below.

 3) Open web browser
    Put there URL of NUC (in my case something like http://192.168.0.113:8080/).
    Open web developer javascript console and try press some button on keyboard